alirezadir/Machine-Learning-Interviews/README.md

 * At the time I'm putting these notes together, machine learning interviews at different companies do not follow a unique structure unlike software engineering interviews.
 However, I found some of the components very similar to each other, although under different namings.

 * My preparation was focused mostly for *Machine Learning Engineer* (and Applied Scientist) roles at big companies.
 Although relevant roles such as "Data Science" or "ML research scientist" have different structures, some of the modules reviewed here can be still useful.
-For more understanding about different technical roles within ML umbreall you can refer to [Link]
+For more understanding about different technical roles within ML umbrella you can refer to [Link]

 * As a supplemntary resource, you can also refer to my [Production Level Deep Learning](https://github.com/alirezadir/Production-Level-Deep-Learning) repo for further insights on how to design deep learning systems for production.